Middelkerke

 Middelkerke (/nl/) is a municipality located in the Belgian province of West Flanders, on the North Sea, west of Ostend.
 The municipality comprises the villages of Leffinge, Lombardsijde, Mannekensvere, Middelkerke proper, Schore, Sint-Pieters-Kapelle, Slijpe, Westende and Wilskerke.
 On January 1, 2006, Middelkerke had a total population of 17,841.
 The total area is 75.65 km^{2} which gives a population density of 236 inhabitants per km^{2}.

 The first reference of 'Middelkerca' is found in 1218.
 Before 1876 it mainly was a farming settlement.

 In 1902, Middelkerke became the world's first municipality to have their drinking water disinfected by continuous chlorination.

+The mayor of Middelkerke at this moment is Jean-Marie Dedecker.

 Sports

 The Noordzeecross is a February cyclo-cross race held in Middelkerke, which is part of the Superprestige.